ktagilbert/rookie-dev/about.md

 <div class="page-wrapper">
 	<div>
 		<p>Welcome to the blog!
-Here, you will be able to find resources to help you learn the basics of web development
-			and improve your marketing efforts along the way.
 I originally made this blog when I began to learn about front-end web development.
 			I wanted to help aspiring web developers learn things in an easy and understandable way.
 			Since then, I have also learned how valuable programming skills are in the marketing world.
 So it has evolved (a lot!) since
-			I originally deployed the site in much the same way that I have.
+			The site has changed a lot (just like I have).
 But now, I hope it will help others learn while I continue to learn about technical marketing as well.
 I hope you enjoy!
 		</p>
 		<p>I initially studied creative writing in college.
 After graduation, I went into digital marketing to focus on inbound